Nerko69/powder/readme.txt

 == Description ==

 Simple by design, Powder is a base WordPress block theme created for Full Site Editing.
 Build something for yourself, pair it with a child theme, or launch your client project with it.
 Whatever you choose to use it for, I hope that you enjoy it.
-NOTE: This theme is best served with the Gutenberg plugin active.

 = 0.5.2 =